We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A good massage can help, and it’s a great way to relax and take care of yourself a little.
 But it’s also one of those things people aren’t always great about splurging on for themselves.
 So a massage gift certificate is one way you can help your loved one with endo to take care of themselves, and to hopefully find a little relief while they’re there.

-Pycnogenol, or pine bark extract, is one of the only supplements with
+Pine bark extract, commonly sold under the registered trademark brand name Pycnogenol, is one of the only supplements with